History of UPN: 1990s

 The original incarnation of Viacom purchased Paramount in 1993, with the deal closing in March 1994; Viacom then merged its own group of five CBS- and NBC-affiliated stations to the PSG fold.
 Shortly afterward Viacom entered into a joint venture with Chris-Craft Industries, which owned several television stations as part of its United Television subsidiary, to launch the United Paramount Network (UPN).
 Five of PSG's original six stations, along with several acquisitions such as WSBK-TV in Boston, became charter affiliates of the network when UPN launched in January 1995.
 PSG sold off two of its original six stations as well; KRRT and WTXF were sold to other companies, with the latter becoming a Fox-owned station.
 To make up for the loss of its Philadelphia-owned station, PSG bought Philadelphia independent station WGBS-TV and renamed it to WPSG-TV, and moved the UPN affiliation there.
 The company eventually divested itself of the CBS and NBC stations it held and purchased more UPN affiliates as the 1990s continued.

 1995

-This was the first season to feature the United Paramount Network and The WB Television Network, as both launched in January 1995.
+This was the first season to feature the UPN and The WB, as both launched in January 1995.
 Both networks would ultimately shutdown and form The CW in September 2006.
-In January 1995, BHC Communications affiliated all of its stations, except the Salt Lake City and San Antonio outlets, with the newly launched United Paramount Network, which it fully owned and financed but ran with Paramount/Viacom, the network's producer.
-In December 1996, Paramount exercised its option to buy half of the Network by paying half of the losses ($160 million).
+In January 1995, BHC Communications affiliated all of its stations, except the Salt Lake City and San Antonio outlets, with the newly launched UPN, which it fully owned and financed but ran with Paramount/Viacom, the network's producer.
+In December 1996, Paramount exercised its option to buy half of the network by paying half of the losses ($160 million).
 Included in the deal was to continue selling UPN Star Trek: Voyager instead of placing it in syndication.